Skip to main content

 Tubi, “WHERE IS THE REMOTE” (2023)

-I mentioned it in the beginning and I’m reiterating it now, that Tubi TV commercial this year was hands down one of the most hilarious commercials in game day history.
-Tubi played a prank on every Super Bowl watcher that no one will forget for years to come.
-It was creative, it started fights, memes were made, I could go on.
-Tubi is a legend for messing with all the football fans.
+Last year’s Tubi TV commercial was hands down one of the most hilarious commercials in Super Bowl history.
+Tubi played a prank on every game watcher that won’t be forgotten for years to come.
+It was creative, it sparked arguments, and social media memes were made.
+The three hallmarks of any good advertisement.